 How to Bet Spreads on Caesars

-Here is a look at the steps required to betting on spreads with the Caesars Online Sportsbook.
+Here is a look at the steps required to betting on spreads with the Caesars Sportsbook.

 Step 1: Create an Account or Sign In

-Click through our custom link and use the promo code GAMEDAY15 to unlock the sportsbook’s best new-user promotion.
+Click one of our Get Bonus buttons and use the promo code (if applicable) to unlock the sportsbook’s best betting promotion.
 Fill in all of your real, accurate information as it is used to affirm your identity.
 Remember to create a four-digit PIN that speeds up login as well.

 If you already have an account then simply log in.